joeyagreco/ranger-reloaded/README.md

 <div align="center">
     <img src="img/ranger-reloaded-logo-outlined.png" alt="ranger reloaded logo" width="250"/>

-A Python library to extract word frequencies from files.

 </div>

 Ranger Reloaded is a Python script that can be used to scan alive hosts on your network and check for vulnerable open